 Please note: UPMC International is not recruiting for the 2018-2019 cycle.

-Fellows participate in core functional rotations in Pittsburgh during their first year of the program, and pursue a specific interest (that may include an overseas assignment) during the second year of the program.
-Upon completion of the program, fellows are prepared to move into roles within the organization.
+Fellows participate in core functional rotations during their first year of the program, and pursue a specific interest during the second year of the program.
+Upon completion of the program, fellows are prepared to move into highly competitive roles within the organization.

 The following training and development courses will be offered to provide exposure to key areas of human resource management:

-The UPMC International administrative fellow will primarily spend the first year of the program rotating through the Health Services Division at UPMC East and UPMC McKeesport and shadow the hospitals’ executive teams, gaining observational and practical experience within operations and administration.
+The UPMC Pinnacle administrative fellow will primarily spend the first year of the program rotating through the Health Services Division at UPMC Pinnacle and shadow the hospital’s executive team, gaining observational and practical experience within operations and administration.

-Examples of projects, roles, etc. that fellows may experience include:
+Examples of projects, roles, etc. that administrative fellows may work on include:

 Examples of first year externships include:

-The second year of the fellowship allows more flexibility in satisfying career objectives with an emphasis on gaining international exposure in the delivery of advisory services, infrastructure consultation, and on-the-ground clinical management.
+The second year of the fellowship allows more flexibility in satisfying career objectives with an emphasis on gaining direct associate management experience.

-Based on the organization’s needs, fellows may have opportunities in the following countries:
+Based on the organization’s needs, fellows may have opportunities in the following:

 The fellow is also assigned a preceptor during each rotation.
 Preceptors are responsible for guidance and progress by: